 Participants will be asked to vote for the best poster and a prize will be given for the poster receiving the highest number of votes.

 Doctoral Candidates are invited to submit papers describing their research.
 PhD papers will be organised into a Colloquium and there will be a chair person and a discussant to provide constructive feedback on the work.
-To be eligible, it is necessary for the paper to be produced to a publishable academic standard and papers will be subject to the same criteria and processes as research papers.
-However the final results of the research may not have been fully completed and interpreted.
+To be eligible, the work must be that of the PhD student and it is necessary for the paper to be produced to a publishable academic standard.
+PhD Supervisors may be co-authors, but the student must be the lead author and must present the paper at the conference.
+PhD papers will be subject to the same criteria and processes as research papers.
+However reviewers are aware that the paper is PhD research and that the final results may not have been fully completed and interpreted.

 A prize will be awarded to the best PhD paper presented at the conference.